ths-rwth/smtrat/README.md

 ## Results

 The result XML files used in the paper are contained in `results/`.
 There, also our [Jupyter notebooks](https://jupyter.org/) for evaluating the data are contained.
-For using them, you need to install the python package located at `utilities/benchmax/` as described [here](https://smtrat.github.io/dc/d44/benchmax-evaluation.html), that is
+For using them, you need to install the python package located at `utilities/benchmax/`:

     pip3 install pandas matplotlib tikzplotlib numpy pillow cd ~/.local/lib/python3.8/site-packages/ # path to your python site-packages directory ln -s ~/src/smtrat/utilities/benchmax/ # path to the benchmax utility

+For futher informaiton, see [here](https://smtrat.github.io/dc/d44/benchmax-evaluation.html).

 ## Documentation